judka-uriel/uriel-book/uriel_en.md

 must answer for their actions at the Judgment, where Satan appears as the accuser.
-In any case, priority always remains with the human soul — humans always have the ability to resist Satan's pressure, but if there is no strength of will, then this is the fault of the humans themselves.
+In any case, priority always remains with the human soul — humans always have the ability to resist Satan's pressure, but if there is no willpower, then this is the fault of the humans themselves.

 > the inclination of the human heart is evil from youth (Beresheet [8:21](https://www.sefaria.org/Genesis.8.21))